CalyxOS/calyxos.org/pages/_posts/2022-05-04-may-update-pixels.md

 * Drop YubicoAuthenticator - hasn't been updated in a while
 * Update all included apps.
 * Update translations for all apps, and the OS.

+## Known issues
+* "Phone Services" shows as using location.
+Working on it.
+* If you had hidden Gallery before this update, you cannot unhide.
+Workaround, run `adb shell pm install-existing com.android.gallery3d` from a computer.